Soft Plastics Recycling

 Local produce is also fresher, due to lack of transit and storage.
 Buying locally ensures that we are eating with the seasons, which is when they are at their peak taste, are most abundant and least expensive.

 Over 25 million people in the developing world depend on coffee farming to make a living.
-Buying Fairtrade coffee is a great way for all of us to make a real difference to the lives of the coffee farmers and their families.
-Thanks to Fairtrade, more coffee farmers are working their way out of poverty everyday.
+Buying fair trade coffee is a great way for all of us to make a real difference to the lives of the coffee farmers and their families.

-Karajoz is passionate about supporting Fairtrade and the vital part it plays.
-Our Karajoz Organic coffee blend and the entire Organico coffee range originates from organic Fairtrade coffee beans.
-These coffee beans are hand-picked with care, and expertly hand-roasted with love from us, to give you a delicious range of Fairtrade and organic coffee to choose from.
+Karajoz is passionate about supporting fair trade partnerships.
+Our Karajoz Organic coffee blend and the Organico coffee range originates from organic fair trade sourced coffee beans.
+These coffee beans are hand-picked with care, and expertly hand-roasted with love from us, to give you a delicious range of coffee to choose from.

 Environmental & Organic